Accessibility links

 However, for the first two weeks of the new school year, the ‘no-pass, no-travel’ requirement will be suspended to allow pupils to collect their bus passes from the school reception.

 In the event of your child’s pass being lost, stolen or damaged, you will need to contact the school reception, who will give you further advice on what to do.
-There may be a charge for a replacement bus pass, so it is very important that your child keeps their pass safe and secure.
+There is a charge of £10 for each replacement bus pass, so it is very important that your child keeps their pass safe and secure.

-Only eligible learners are able to travel on school transport vehicles.
+Only eligible pupils are able to travel on school transport vehicles.

-All eligible learners will receive a letter from the local authority’s School Transport Team prior to the start of the new school year in September 2023.
+All eligible pupils will receive a letter from the local authority’s School Transport Team prior to the start of the new school year in September 2024.

-Some children may be provided with an alternative vehicle e.g. minibus or taxi at the discretion of the local authority or to meet individual needs.
+Some children may be provided with an alternative vehicle, for example a minibus or taxi, at the discretion of the local authority or to meet individual needs.

 In most cases, where space is available, siblings or pupils from the same household can sit together.

-There is no statutory requirement to provide escorts, although the local authority will assess the needs of learners and determine the appropriateness and availability of escorts in all cases.
+There is no statutory requirement to provide escorts.
+However, the local authority will assess the needs of pupils and determine the appropriateness and availability of escorts in all cases.

 Yes, the local authority is able to consider applications for discretionary transport.
 A discretionary school transport application form is available on request by contacting pupilservices@bridgend.gov.uk